touilleio/alephium-standalone/README.md

 The [wrapper script](./snapshot-loader-entrypoint-wrapper.sh) contains lots of comments to make it understandable of what and how it is wrapping the official [entrypoint.sh script](https://github.com/alephium/alephium/blob/master/docker/release/entrypoint.sh).

+# Troubleshooting

-# Restarting from scratch
+## Restarting from scratch

-If you want to restart from scratch and re-download the folders, delete all what is inside your alephium data folder, i.e. if you're using the provided [docker-compose.yml](./docker-compose.yml):
+If you want to restart from scratch and re-download the database, delete all what is inside your alephium data folder, i.e. if you're using the provided [docker-compose.yml](./docker-compose.yml):

 ```